marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 phone-field with unescaped output text: adds ability for exploiting situation by Cross-Site Scripting (XSS).

-if application will be with other related troublepoints: will be more higher risk-usage.
+if application will be with other related troublepoints: will be more higher risk.
 A lot of steps to prevent it (for example, by frameworks in use - Spring or Thymeleaf);

 CSRF protection is enabled with project (by Spring framework);
 With this design - covered mainly only POST/DELETE request forms.
 And ignored GET-request forms.

 If we would like to use csrf-token for GET-request forms - possible to add it with HTML template;